10 Best Places to Retire in Colorado in 2023

 The neighborhood is a very family friendly place thanks to the highly rated Cherry Creek schools.

-The median household income in Holly Hills is $136,176 and residents here tend to be more conservatives here.
+The median household income in Holly Hills is $136,176 and residents here tend to be on the conservative side, which leads to a lower crime rate.

 Anyone who lives in Holly Hills is said to enjoy the close proximity to the light rail, Highline Canal, and nearby shopping centers, restaurants, bars, and coffee shops.